johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/sc-1.png" width="90%">
 </h2>

-     They will get a success flash message to tell then if it is sucessful.
+- They will get a flash message to tell them if it was sucessful.

 <h2 align="center">
 <img src="documentation/readme-images/sc-2.png" width="90%">